Frequently Asked Questions

 Each check has a 30-second timeout.
 If your website doesn't respond within this time, we classify it as a timeout incident.
 We also track and display response times for performance monitoring.

-We provide three whitelisting methods to accommodate different security configurations:
+We provide three whitelisting methods:

 1. Custom Token Header (Most Secure)